CDLS Assessment Policy and Procedure

 The teachers also create documentation boards detailing specific topics of interest or events at school, highlighting each developmental area and performance standard it relates to.
 These boards are hanging in the reception area for families to view with the children and for the ECE students to learn from.
 We share the portfolios and continuums during our teacher/family conferences held once per semester.
 Of course, at any time during the school year if a parent or teacher has a concern it will be discussed at that time and does not need to wait until the official conference.
 Teachers and parents communicate daily about their child’s day.

 Teachers keep anecdotal records of the children in their class and then compile them into the portfolios.
 These portfolios are shared with the families and the CDLS teaching staff and are kept in the teacher’s office.

-The CDLS will use the Ages and Stages developmental screening with the first two months of school or when the child enters the program.
-In the event of developmental concerns or delays, the teachers and or director will meet with the families and discuss the concerns and options for referrals.
-With the family’s permission, the referrals will be made through Birth to 3 or the Board of Education of the town the child lives in.
+The CDLS has the family complete the Ages and Stages developmental screening within the first two months of school or when the child enters the program.
+In the event of developmental concerns or delays, the teachers and or director will meet with the family and discuss the concerns and options for referrals.
+With the family’s permission, the referrals will be made through Birth to 3 or the Board of Education of the town in which the child lives.